byu-biophysics-archive/DNAmodeling/moltemplate/README.md

 ## 3) Git

 Install git  (In ubuntu linux, you would use "sudo apt-get install git").
-Otherwise you can again search git install on your specific operating system and find instructions.
+Otherwise you can again search "git install" on your specific operating system and find instructions.

 ## 4) LAMMPS